 Consumer Confidence Reports and Where to Find Them

 Consumer Confidence Reports, or CCRs are annual drinking water quality reports generated by the water supplier specific to your area.
 They are put into action by the Environmental Protection Agency and are there to tell you where your water is coming from and what was found in it.
-Click here to be directed to the Florida CCR page to easily find your county’s water quality report, or use our assembled list here.
+Go to the Florida CCR page to easily find your county’s water quality report, or use our assembled list.

 What’s in a CCR?